Resources for Essential Oils and DIY Projects

 Jars, Bottles, Sprayers, and other EO and DIY Accessories

 Ointment Jars: Over the years, I have used both plastic and glass ointment jars.
 For individual salves, I recently found these amber glass jars and now I use these exclusively.
-If you prefer plastic, I use these smaller 1/2 ounce and 1-ounce jars that I purchase in bulk for very little money from Amazon.
+If you prefer plastic, I often use smaller 1/2 ounce and 1-ounce jars that I purchase in bulk for very little money from Amazon.

 Dropper Bottles: As with my preferred ointment jars, I recently discovered these 15ml amber dropper bottles made by Vivaplex.
 There was no looking back.
 These are leakproof and budget-friendly.